top of page

 We've covered a lot - from strategy and design to backend and frontend development.
 Now, it’s time for the final piece: learning to let go.

 Over the past few weeks, our colleague Claudia Erdem and freelance designer Daniel Kongsted Petersen have taken us on a journey through their #ResponsibleWeb series - a thoughtful mini-series published on LinkedIn, focused on building more sustainable digital products.
-Sometimes, being responsible means removing features you once loved.
-But that’s not a bad thing.
+We’ve covered a lot – from strategy and design to backend and frontend development.
+Now, it’s time for the final piece: learning to let go.

+In fact, it can save energy, costs, and maintenance time - while also improving the user experience.
 This is the last post in Claudia and Daniel’s Responsible Web series.
 But it’s the start of a new way to build websites: In this post, we dive into how you can build digital products that are not only more effective - but also better for the environment.
-Let’s talk about how to build greener solutions that make a real impact.
+So, what does it actually take to create leaner and greener web solutions?

 • Talk to 5 - 10 users and ask them what they think.